CaptainPStar/AIAssistant/README.md

 4. Push your changes to your fork
 5. Create a pull request to merge your changes into the main repository

+If you make a contribution you agree that this project (including your contribution) may become licensed under MIT or Apache 2.0 license in the future.

 ## License
 This project is released under the GPL-3.0 license.
 See `LICENSE.md` for more information.